Click Here To View Home Page

 In almost all instances, good attorneys can make a case better and stronger than the client could have done on their own.
 You may understand some of the good evidence in your case, and medical experts should be able to identify relevant medical issues.
 But almost always, you will overlook helpful legal points, or worse, you will use evidence that actually hurts your case.
 Also, you might assume that your case is "good enough" to win, and decide that you will call a lawyer only if you lose the NOPD appeal.
 But by then, the damage has been done.
 The best course is to contact counsel immediately upon receiving a Notice of Proposed Disqualification, or any other negative notice from an agency.

-PSYCHOLOGICAL EVALUATION PREPARATION
+PSYCHOLOGICAL INTERVIEW and EVALUATION PREPARATION

 Almost all police and public safety agencies will screen you for psychological suitability, and usually this involves three steps.
 First, questionnaires about personal history.
 Second, psychometric tests, including the MMPI-2-RF and Cornell Index.
 And third, a psychological interview; sometimes more than one.